samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v1.9
+- Vanilla jar updated to 1.17.1
+- Purpur fork updated to 1.17.1
+- Fixed link problem with Velocity fork
+- Tuinity fork updated to 1.17.1
+- Removed 1.17 from the Tuinity fork
+- Paper fork updated to 1.17.1
+- Spigot fork updated to 1.17.1
 #### v1.8
 - Fixed problem with Arclight fork
 - Added the SpongeForge fork